ba-st/Buoy/docs/reference/SUnit.md

 - `fail` will make the test fail
 - `should:raise:withExceptionDo:` asserts that a block raises a specific exception and evaluates the provided block with the signal

+## `TestCase` extensions

+- `runOnlyInGemStone64:` evaluates the block only if running in GS64
+- `runOnlyInPharo:` evaluates the block only if running in Pharo
+- `runOnlyInVAST:` evaluates the block only if running in VAST Platform